presindent/coddit.nvim/README.md

 -- If a visual block is selected, the snippet is communicated to the LLM, -- else, the part of the buffer above and including the current cursor row -- is communicated.
---- @param show_diff? boolean Skip the diff if false, not if unspecified coddit.call(show_diff)
+---@param show_diff? boolean Skip the diff if false, not if unspecified coddit.call(show_diff)

 -- Select the model to call when `coddit.call` is invoked.
 It updates the